shaniquah/LaNiquahCast/UserStoryChecklist.md

 ✅ All metatag information has been created and added via https://metatags.io/ (You are welcome to use any free image on https://unsplash.com/).
 Be mindful to manually replace all URL values (especially image URL) to absolute Netlify URL values (you will need to deploy to Netlify first)

-### SCENARIO 2: ENDPOINTS AND LOADING STATES

-✅ There is a loading state while initial data is being loaded

-✅ There is a loading state while new data is being loaded

 ### SCENARIO 5: SEASONS PREVIEW